 TEACUP - STANDARD - VICTORIAN - MICRO - MINI- MINIATURE - MERLE - RARE - RUSSIAN

 So many adverts say world famous kennel when actually they are not and have only just started in the breed.
-Also claiming to be from champion linage often means they saw a couple of junior champions which don't mean anything only adult champions count for anything in the pedigree so if it reads Jr Ch it's nothing.
+Also claiming to be from champion lineage often means they saw a couple of junior champions which don't mean anything only adult champions count for anything in the pedigree so if it reads Jr Ch it's nothing.
+I recently saw a company advertising a breeding where they have used a champion, then when you read on it is a junior champion Which is not a recognised champion title in the UK so doesn't count for anything here and very easy to gain especially at the moment when no one is showing for fear of covid.

 I see puppies advertised as show quality and i can see the faults on it without even touching it, so make them explain and they should be able to show you what makes that dog show quality or they will just faff around and stumble on their words.